What is Intermittent Fasting?

 Conclusion

-With the right mindset and routine, intermittent fasting can become a sustainable part of your lifestyle.
+With the right attitude and habitual practice intermittent fasting can turn into a permanent part of your daily life.